kalekdev/uni/semester-1/analysis-1/notes.typ

 - If $f(x)$ is a sum of terms such as a polynomial, only the dominating term plays a role as $x->oo$ and constant coefficients can be ignored, for example $4x^4 + 3x^3+2x^2 + x in O(x^4)$; this can be verified by expanding $abs(f(x))$ using the triangle inequality.
 - In the context of computer science, $f(x)$ is a function of steps / storage needed to execute an algorithm given an input $n$.
 For example the steps needed to loop over an input list with length $n$ once is $alpha n$, where $alpha$ is the number of steps per loop iteration; such an algorithm would be classified as $O(n)$ as $n->oo$ (the worst-case scenario where $alpha$ dwindles into irrelevance).
 An algorithm with a flatter Big-O equivalent is said to be more efficient in the long term (for example $O(log(n))$ is quicker than $O(n^2)$).

-LTD: Little-O notation Figalli's Script
+TODO: Little-O notation, appears in both scripts

 / Definition - Sequence of Functions: A set of functions over the same domain $X$ can be indexed by $NN$ as a sequence $(f_n)_(n in NN)$, the order plays a role like in any normal sequence.